Skip to content

 • Tip: These caffeine-free blends need boiling water to unlock their natural sweetness and aroma.

-Water Quality and Teaware
+💧 Water Quality and Teaware

-A Simple Brewing Ritual
+🫖 A Simple Brewing Ritual

 1. Warm your teapot or cup with hot water.

-3. Heat water to the proper temperature.
+3. Heat water to the correct temperature.

-4. Pour, steep, and let the aroma guide you.
+4. Pour, steep, and inhale the aroma.

-Enjoy the Journey
+🌊 Enjoy the Journey

-Mastering how to steep loose leaf tea isn’t just about precision — it’s about presence.
-When you slow down and brew intentionally, every cup becomes part of a voyage: one that connects you to centuries of tea tradition and to the growers who crafted your blend.
+When you slow down and steep with care, every cup becomes part of a voyage: one that connects you to centuries of tradition and to the growers who cultivated your blend.

 ☕ Explore our collection of organic loose leaf teas and discover your perfect cup at Voyage 1610 — where every blend begins a journey.